awong234/CT_sim/readme.md

 ### Customizing run

 Within the setup block you may customize a few things.
-Specifically, you can change how many cores your computer will run on, whether you want automatic uploading, and if so, where the paths to the files and cloud folder are.
+Specifically, you can change how many cores your computer will run on.

 #### Cores